hshaddix/c2thep2_Submissions/HW3/day1/README.md

 1) integer filled branches
 2) float filled branches and
-3) 1/2 compressible, half incompressible
+3) 1/2 compressible, 1/2 incompressible

 The corresponding plots showing the compression rate fall-off for the variables in these are in the directory